-- A marketplace seller with a Utah sales tax license must file sales tax returns but does not have to report sales made through a marketplace. - Marketplace sellers are not liable for taxes a facilitator is required to collect. - A buyer who is charged incorrect sales tax by a marketplace facilitator must seek a refund from the marketplace facilitator.
+- A marketplace seller with a Utah sales tax license must file sales tax returns but does not have to report sales made through a marketplace. - Marketplace sellers are not liable for taxes a facilitator is required to collect.

 Special Events and Requirements